shimmy1996/blog/content/posts/spam-or-ham.en.md

 ### Creating `Maildir` {#creating-maildir}

-After setting up `postfix` for the first time, I needed to setup the `Maildir` manually and giving it appropirate permissions:
+After setting up `postfix` for the first time, I needed to setup the `Maildir` manually and giving it appropriate permissions:

 ```sh
 $ mkdir -p /home/<username>/Maildir/{cur,new,tmp}